-7 Outline the processes that cause tectonic plates to move.
+8 Outline the processes that cause tectonic plates to move.
 [3 marks]

-- 8 Identify the type of boundary where density and gravity are important.
+- 9 Identify the type of boundary where density and gravity are important.
 Explain how density determines the movement of the two plates.
-[2 marks] - 9 Evaluate the contribution of Alfred Wegener to the theory of plate tectonics.
+[2 marks] - 10 Describe how the process that drives the movement of tectonic plates can be easily demonstrated in the school laboratory.
 [3 marks]

-Outline how volcanic activity, earthquakes and formation of new landforms can be explained using plate tectonics
+Outline how volcanic activity, earthquakes and formation of new landforms can be explained using the theory of plate tectonics

-- 10 Recall the meaning of a 'subduction zone'.
-[1 mark] - 11 The Hawaiian Islands have grown in size and number over the history of the Earth.
-Explain how this is possible.[3 marks] - 12 If the tectonic plates that cover the Earth are moving so slowly, explain how they could create a powerful earthquake.
-[2 marks]
+- 11 Recall the meaning of a 'subduction zone'.
+[1 mark] - 12 The Hawaiian Islands have grown in size and number over the history of the Earth.
+Explain how this is possible.[3 marks] - 13 If the tectonic plates that cover the Earth are moving so slowly, explain how they could create a powerful earthquake.
+[2 marks] - 14 Identify what type of landform the East Pacific Rise is.
+[1 mark]